dlwicksell/nodem/README.md

 > ydb.open({debug: 'low'});
 ```

-Nodem handles several common signals by default, closing the database connection
+Nodem handles several common signals by default, closing the database
-and stopping the Node.js process.
-These signals include SIGINT, SIGTERM, and
+connection, resetting the controlling terminal configuration, and stopping the
+Node.js process.
+These signals include SIGINT, SIGTERM, and SIGQUIT.
+The
-SIGQUIT.
-The handling of the SIGQUIT signal will also generate a core dump of
+handling of the SIGQUIT signal will also generate a core dump of the process.
-the process.
 All three signal handlers are on by default.
-However, you can turn
+However, you can turn the signal
-the signal handling on or off directly, via passing true or false to a
+handling on or off directly, via passing true or false to a signalHandler object
-signalHandler object (with properties for each of the signals) for each
+(with properties for each of the signals) for each individual signal, or all of
-individual signal, or all of them at once, e.g.
+them at once, e.g.

 ```javascript
 > ydb.open({signalHandler: {sigint: true, sigterm: false, sigquit: false}});